This post may contain affiliate links. See my disclosure for more information.

 For every ounce of oil, you want to add 1 tablespoon of grated beeswax.

-(You can see in the picture where I’ve grated the corners off of my block of beeswax).
+You can see in the picture where I’ve grated the corners off of my block of beeswax, if you use the pellets, it’s a lot easier to pour and measure.

 When you’ve got the right proportions of oil and beeswax…all you need to do is mix them together!